 UTAD should not be reduced to a single candle pattern.
 A sharp wick above a range high can be part of the event, but the wick is only surface behavior.
 The interpretation depends on the surrounding range, the distribution context, and the market’s later ability or failure to accept higher prices.

-That distinction prevents two common errors.
-The first is labeling every failed breakout as UTAD.
-The second is assuming that one dramatic rejection candle guarantees reversal.
+That distinction prevents two common errors: labeling every failed breakout as UTAD and assuming that one dramatic rejection candle guarantees reversal.
 A UTAD case can be useful, but it remains conditional until later behavior supports or invalidates it.

 UTAD FAQ